pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 [Pulumi Devcontainer]:https://github.com/pulumi/devcontainer

 > Note:
 > This demonstration is deeply integrated into the Web based Codespaces environment offered by Github.
-Alternatively, VSCode also supports running Devcontainers with docker locally allowing you the benefit of [Pulumi Devcontainer](#pulumi-devcontainer) on your own hardware.
+Alternatively, VSCode also supports running Devcontainers with Docker locally allowing you the benefit of [Pulumi Devcontainer](#pulumi-devcontainer) on your own hardware.
 >

 With a new codespaces session launched you should see the VSCode IDE in your browser.
 If you are not already familiar with VSCode, you can learn more about it in the [VSCode Docs](https://code.visualstudio.com/docs).